Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

 }
 ```

-If we enter in this if condition this is because we have received a message so we can deal with it.
+If we enter into this `if` condition, that tells us we have received a message and that we can deal with it.

-To be able to send back the button value we need to check if the received message is a good request:
+To be able to send back the button value, we now need to check if the received message is a proper request:

 ```c
 void Button_Loop(void)